A Timeline of Vermeer's Life - 1641-1652

 Beginning of modern harmony; development of modulation.

-The overture as musical form emerges in two types, Italian and French.
+The overture as musical form emerges in two forms, Italian and French.

-SCIENCE & PHILOSOPHY René Descartes dies (b.
-1596) Descartes is one of the most important Western philosophers of the past few centuries.
-During his lifetime, Descartes was just as famous as an original physicist, physiologist and mathematician.
+Feb.
+1, René Descartes, philosopher, dies.
+Descartes is one of the most important Western philosophers of the past few centuries.
+During his lifetime, Descartes is equally famous as an original physicist, physiologist and mathematician.
 But it is as a highly original philosopher that he is most frequently read today.
-He attempted to restart philosophy in a fresh direction.
-His philosophy refused to accept the Aristotelian and Scholastic traditions that had dominated philosophical thought throughout the Medieval period; it attempted to fully integrate philosophy with the 'new' sciences; and Descartes changed the relationship between philosophy and theology.
-Such new directions for philosophy made Descartes into a revolutionary figure.
+He attempts to orient philosophy in a fresh direction.
+His philosophy refuses to accept the Aristotelian and Scholastic traditions that dominate philosophical thought throughout the Medieval period and likewise attempts to fully integrate philosophy with the "new" sciences.
+Thus, Descartes changes the relationship between philosophy and theology making him a revolutionary figure.

 HISTORY

-Nov 4, William III, Prince of Orange and King of England, was born.
+Nov.
+4, William III, Prince of Orange and King of England, is born.

 C. 1650 The mass production of glass bottles and the development of cork stoppers begins to make possible the controlled aging of wine.

-Jan 1, Charles II (Stuart) was crowned king of Scotland
+January 1, Charles II (Stuart) is crowned king of Scotland.

 In the 1650s the fork is introduced to the wealthy Dutch of New York.
 It becomes customary for these more affluent members of society to carry a personal knife and fork while traveling or dining at houses other than their own.
 Among the masses, however, the spoon remains the primary eating implement well into the eighteenth century.